JorgenVatle/xsolla/README.md

 })
 ```

-### The Xsolla instance
+### Projects
-The root Xsolla instance `client` provides you with a list of properties that can be used to interact with Xsolla's
+The Xsolla client exposes a `projects` property that can be used to create, update and read projects attached to your
-different modules.
+merchant account.

 #### Create a project
 ```js